MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-6.md

 * [az storage account create](/cli/azure/storage/account#az-storage-account-create)
 * [az storage account keys list](/cli/azure/storage/account/keys#az-storage-account-keys-list)

-To sign in with a service principal, you need the `appID`, `tenantID`, and `password` returned in the console output when you [created a service principal](./azure-cli-sp-tutorial-1.md).
+To sign in with a service principal, you need the `appID`, `tenantID`, and `certificate`.

 1. Sign in as the service principal.

     ```azurecli-interactive
     az login --service-principal \
         --username myServicePrincipalID \
-             --password myServicePrincipalPassword \
+        --tenant myOwnerOrganizationId \
-             --tenant myOrganizationTenantID
+        --certificate /path/to/cert
     ```

     Output console: